-Private Internet Access (or PIA) is one of the leading United States-based VPN providers and the best VPN to avoid ISP tracking on the market.
+Private Internet Access (or PIA) is one of the leading United States-based VPN providers and the a good VPN to avoid ISP tracking.

 In fact, PIA has gained this immense popularity due to its great apps, fast speeds, incredible security features, and extensive server network.

 Private Internet Access was launched in 2009 by Andre Lee.

 However, ten years later, Kape Technologies (a cybersecurity company) acquired PIA on November 18, 2019.